moehriegitt/hob3l/doc/scadformat.md

 definition of the first empty child, which makes `difference` particularly hard to define formally, and confusing to use.
 In essence, the decision of what is the first non-empty child needs semantics.
-In the case of `projection`, emptiness is decided even dynamically at runtime.
-I think this is really bad and should be defined and implemented more sensibly.
+In the case of `projection` et.el., emptiness is decided even dynamically at runtime.

 The following defines recursively a predicate `FNEC` to define the 'first non-empty child' of a syntax tree.